Lok Bhavan, Kolkata: History

 In the early nineteenth century, Calcutta was at the height of its golden age.
 Known as the City of Palaces or St. Petersburg of the East, Calcutta was the richest, largest and most elegant colonial city of India.

-Before 1799, the Governor-General of India resided in a rented house, called "Buckingham House", located in the same location.
+Before 1799, the Governor-General of Fort William (Bengal) resided in a rented house, called "Buckingham House", located in the same location.
 The land belonged to Mohammad Reza Khan, a Nawab of Chitpur.
 In 1799, the 1st Marquess Wellesley, the then Governor-General, reportedly said that "India should be governed from a palace, not from a country house", and began the construction of a grand mansion.

 After four years' construction, it was completed at a colossal cost of £63,291 (about £3.8 million in today's estimate).
 Lord Wellesley was accused of misusing the East India Company's funds and was eventually recalled back to England in 1805.

 After the transfer of power from the East India Company to the British Crown in 1858, it became the official residence of the Viceroy of India, moving here from the Belvedere Estate.
 In 1892, the Otis Elevator Company installed the first elevator in India in the Raj Bhavan.

 The construction of New Delhi as the British Raj's new planned capital began in 1911, with the chief official residence of the Viceroy and Governor-General being eventually moved there too, the new official residence being named Viceroy's House.
 The Lieutenant-Governor of Bengal, who had hitherto resided in Belvedere House, was upgraded to a full governor and his residence transferred to Government House in Calcutta.